First impressions of the $49 Google Home Mini

 Controls are all tap-based.
 You tap the right side of the donut to raise the volume, the left to lower.
 A tap in the middle pauses or plays the music and a long press calls up Google Assistant.
 There’s also a physical switch on the bottom edge of the device to turn off the device’s listening features.

-The biggest disappointment is the lack of audio output jack to you’re not going to be able to use the device as a controller for tunes, you’ll have to rely on a Chromecast Audio dongle for that.
+The biggest disappointment is the lack of audio output jack, so you’re not going to be able to use the device as a controller for tunes, you’ll have to rely on a Chromecast Audio dongle for that.
 Because of this, the Google Home is really a different type of device, and Google seems to be imagining this as part of a multi-room setup with this device in the bedroom, while the larger regular-sized Home or Home Max sets up shop in the kitchen or living room.

 For $49 this is a very tight product that feels fairly high-quality, audio isn’t crazy loud but the device is certainly capable for some light listening and utilization of some of Assistant’s growing feature set.